bpmconcept/ping-this/README.md

 ## Quick description

-PingThis aims to provide a simple and effective way for monitoring whatever your want.
+PingThis aims to provide a simple and effective way for monitoring whatever you want.
 Configure a daemon with one Alarm and one or multiple Pings.
 The Daemon periodically verifies each Ping and, in case of failing, triggers the Alarm.
 Any class could act like an Alarm or a Ping, provided that it implements respectively the `AlarmInterface` or the `PingInterface`.
-The different built-in Pings rely on Symfony's [Expression Language Component](http://symfony.com/doc/2.8/components/expression_language/syntax.html) to allow a quick and easy construction of triggering logic.
+The different built-in Pings rely on Symfony's [Expression Language Component](http://symfony.com/doc/2.8/components/expression_language/syntax.html) to allow a quick and easy construction of triggering logic but can be equivalently replaced by a PHP callable.

 ### Built-in Pings